 Brie Hayden is an American realism artist from Northern Virginia, who works in a variety of mediums.
 She is self-described as a left-brained artist obsessed with detail and shading.
 Brie’s drawing process becomes almost meditative for her, as she works to mimic the contours, light, and shadows she sees in her photo references.
 Her style continues to push further into hyperrealism, as she works to perfect her craft.

 Brie has shown her work at The Torpedo Factory, Palette 22, and the Glaven Kocen Gallery.
 Her most notable collector is Dwayne Johnson, who shared her work on social media.
-You can read her feature in the Washingtonian magazine here.
+Read her features in the Washingtonian magazine and Alexandria Living Magazine here.

 "I work exclusively in mediums that I can tightly control, making no unintended marks.
 Constantly sharpening my pencils and working entirely freehand, I draw objects with often unnoticed or unappreciated details.
 I am in love with details and addicted to the satisfaction I get by recreating them in a way that highlights the object’s complexity, focusing my attention on the slightest change between highlight and shadow.
 I draw my objects in large white spaces so the viewer can be absorbed into the piece without distraction."